Scholarships & Bursaries

 Leonore Peyton Memorial Award

 This award was established in memory of Leonore Peyton, former Place des Arts Executive Director and founding member.
 This award is open to a Place des Arts student in any discipline.
+This scholarship is awarded to an exceptional student studying in any discipline at Place des Arts.

 W.H.
 Sclater Memorial Scholarship